 Though a number of his festival friends have passed on to Hillbilly Heaven, or could no longer travel, Mike was very pleased to re-connect with those who did show; Terry Smith, Bill Lear, Mary Nell Eidson, Marge & John Duttweiller, Fred Lawson, Larry Harms, Jackie Shewey, Francis Hahn, Kathy Dovel, Dale Eichor, Elaine Peacock, Gordon Wilcox, Ben Steneker, Harold Condray, Lee Muller, Rick & Harriett Andersen, to mention a select few.
 And James was equally excited to meet with the new friends he made in 2015 when he made a solo trip to the festival; Jacob Austin, Rod Brandt, Janine Sherry, Ed & Betty Rydell, and Red Johnson, to mention a few.
 And to all you new fans and friends they made, Mike and James say “It was a pleasure meeting you and we hope to see you again!”

 After a very busy week of playing music and catch-up Mike and James checked out of their motel on Saturday morning, 3 September 2016 and headed over to the festival grounds to say their good-byes.
-They arrived in Virginia on Sunday evening loaded with lots of good memories, about 1500 photographs and about 20 hours of video footage.
-They took 2 guitars each, 3 cameras, and 2 camcorders.
+They arrived home in Virginia on Sunday evening loaded with some gifts, lots of good memories, about 1500 photographs and about 20 hours of video footage.
+They had taken 2 guitars each, 3 cameras, and 2 camcorders.

-Check out our YouTube Channel to see some of the performers and Mike and James’ awards presentations.
+Click our YouTube Channel Link below to see some of the performers and Mike and James’ awards presentations.

 1 September 2002